 The Dominican Republic is a country where there is always a reason to celebrate and have fun.
-Any excuse to have a good time with friends, a few drinks, and delicious food is perfectly valid.
-Dominican holidays are a fundamental part of our lifestyle because we like to have fun and relax with loved ones.
+Furthermore, any excuse to have a good time with friends, a few drinks, and delicious food is perfectly valid.
+As a result, Dominican holidays are a fundamental part of our lifestyle because we like to have fun and relax with loved ones.

 The North Coast is the Best Destination to Retire or Visit

 One of the things that make the North Coast the best place to invest in real estate is its unique, stress-free lifestyle.
-Dominicans enjoy long weekends and extra time off work.
-That is why we bring you the 2020 Dominican holiday guide.
+Consequently, Dominicans enjoy long weekends and extra time off work.
+That is why we bring you the 2020 Dominican holidays guide.

-There are other holidays such as Mother’s Day, but this does not modify the calendar since it is celebrated on the last Sunday of May.
-The same thing happens on Father’s Day, which is celebrated on the last Sunday of July.
+There are other holidays such as Mother’s Day, but this does not modify the calendar since Dominicans celebrate it on the last Sunday of May.
+The same thing happens on Father’s Day, which is the last Sunday of July.